Samsomyajit/Samsomyajit.github.io/presentations_contributions.md

 # Presentations & Academic Contributions

+- **"PharmaDissolveMCP a multiagent pharmaceutical dissolution tracking tool"** (Applied Patent) Presented in AI4Science Hackathon at            Shanghai Jiao Tong University.
+Selected as one of the top projects.
+Partners: Lin Leqi, Zhou Xingyu, Chen Xizhong

 - **"How Can I Grow!!: Analysis of Co-authorship Network..."**
   Presented at International Conference on Smart Computing and Communication (SMARTCOM).